The site of the Oranjezicht City Farm comprises part of the original Oranje Zigt Farmstead.

 Without water the estate became all but useless to its owners, who also now had to pay urban rates and taxes, and in 1901 the land was sold to a syndicate, “Oranjezicht Estates Limited”, and the suburb of Oranjezicht was established on the farm, with the Oranjezicht farmstead becoming Erf 858 on the corner of Upper Orange Street and Sidmouth Avenue.
 This erf was purchased by the Cape Town Municipality in 1948 for twelve thousand pounds, the unique double storey house with its wood-floor balcony supported by 6 columns and extensive collection of antiques designated for conversion to a civic museum.

-However, this museum never materialised and on 1 April 1955 the Council decided to demolish the original farm homestead (it seems without discussion or consultation).
-This decision was put into effect in 1957, in apparent contravention of the National & Historical Monuments, Relics and Antiques Act, of 1934.
+However, this museum never materialised and on 1 April 1955 the Council decided to demolish the original farm homestead.
+This decision was put into effect in 1957.
 Some antiques and other contents of the house were sold at public auction, but the choicest pieces were taken to furnish the chambers of the City’s mayor (where they remain to this day according to the City’s Heritage Management unit).
 In 1989 the remainder of the property was declared a national monument by the National Monuments Council and it henceforth had to be administered and maintained in terms of the National Monuments Act 1969, repealed and replaced in 1999 by the National Heritage Resources Act.
 An outbuilding of the farm, a barn which dates back to about 1790, still remains as part of Homestead Park, and has been used by Boy Scouts since the middle of the 20th century.

 After the demolition of the original farm homestead in 1957, the sloping portion of Erf 858 where the house and turning circle had been located was levelled and a bowling green installed by Council.
 This subsequently fell into disuse, and in the 21st century became a refuge for vagrants and place for drug deals to take place, accumulating rubbish and detracting from the quality of life in the community.